The Society of Folk Dance Historians (SFDH)

 After graduating from U.T. with a doctorate in engineering, Roy took a job in Los Alamos, New Mexico and, a few years later, a job in San Antonio, Texas.
 Zibby taught at the San Antonio YWCA, primarily aquatics, and she and Roy both became Water Safety Instructor trainers.
 They were as much at home in the water as on the dance floor, and frequently canoed the Minnesota lakes.
 Once, they even went canoeing rather than attend a folk dance camp (but only once!)

-Roy and Zibby drove to Wisconsin frequently during the 1950s and 1960s, visiting Zibby's family and dancing at Jane Farwell's Folklore Village outside of Dodgeville.
+Roy and Zibby drove to Wisconsin frequently during the 1950s and 1960s, visiting Zibby's family and dancing at Jane Farwell's Folklore Village Farm outside of Dodgeville, Wisconsin.
 Thus, Farwell became an extremely important influence on Texas folk dancing, with her emphasis on the recreational aspects of dance, costumes, decorations, meals, and parties.
-Roy and Zibby also toured Yugoslavia with the Duquesne University Tamburitzans and thereby became the early proponents of "kolo dancing" in Texas.
+Roy and Zibby also toured Yugoslavia with the Duquesne University Tamburitzans and thereby became the early proponents of Kolo dancing in Texas.

 Their influence spread over what we should call the Texas area.
 Every time they moved to a place without folk dancing, they started a group.
 In Los Alamos, New Mexico, they started both square and folk dance groups and a New Mexico camp type workshop.
 In Marshall, Texas, a group was started which continued and spread into Louisiana.
 Also enthusiasts from San Antonio spread the activity to Corpus Christi, Iowa City, Monterrey [Mexico], and Oklahoma.
 They also infected family members with the folk dance fever: Nell McCutchan of Emeryville, California and Betty Branch of Medford, Oregon.